MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Rosters can be submitted only once
  - On Iphone we need to do passcode verification, to edit match or roster
  - Show sponsers only on the public view (Not in admin project)
+ - Add text field for sponsors name and image url
  - Make sure of Test Driven Development (Unit testing, End To End Testing)
  - On Click team, it will redirect to roster
  - ✅✅ Upload sponsors logo and all images to Cloudinary